samfish204/CSE465-Project2/README.md

 Your program will read a LISP expression and print the parse tree.

 ## Getting Started
-1. Fork this repo
-2. Clone your fork **FROM WITHIN YOUR DOCKER CONTAINER**
+1. Clone your fork
-   > Please make sure you have the correct line endings on your files, at this point in the semester you should be able to deal with them.
-3. Type `make update`  to get the latest version of the assignment
+1. Type `make update`  to get the latest version of the assignment
-4. Type `make check` to check your work by running the tests
+1. Type `make check` to check your work by running the tests.
-5. Do not submit work that does not pass the checks.
+1. Do not submit work that does not pass the checks.
-6. When finished, verify you have `git push`ed your latest changes and then submit a link to your fork when the assignment is done.
+2. When finished, type `make submit` or `git commit -am "done" && git push` to upload your latest changes.
+3. Look online at your gitlab fork to confirm that your submission was correct.

 # Overview
 Consider the following grammer for a simplified scheme grammar